xdTiggers/TaggerTurtlesPrivacyPolicy/README.md

 I want to inform you that whenever you use my Service, in a case of an error in the game I collect data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the game when utilizing my Service, the time and date of your use of the Service, and other statistics.

+**What Data Do We Collect?**

+We may collect your IP address to save progess if their is a game glitch, and to also IP ban if you have committed multiple ban evades.

 **Cookies**

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.